mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 ```

 !!! tip "Tip"
-    By default, JuliaGrid utilizes LU factorization as the primary method to factorize the gain matrix.
+    By default, JuliaGrid uses LU factorization as the primary method to factorize the gain matrix.
 The available factorization methods are LL, LDLt, LU, KLU and QR.

 Access to the factorized gain matrix is available through:
 ```@repl DCSETutorial